With unemployment rising, experts debate when economic upturn will come

 WASHINGTON, D.C.
-(NEXSTAR) — The national unemployment rate is creeping towards 15 percent, according to staggering numbers released Friday.
+(NEXSTAR) — The national unemployment rate is creeping toward 15%, according to staggering numbers released Friday.

 This was the first monthly jobs report out since the country went into economic lockdown.